Perth: Economy

 Industrial estates such as Kwinana, Welshpool and Kewdale were post-war additions contributing to the growth of manufacturing south of the river.
 The establishment of the Kwinana industrial area was supported by standardisation of the east–west rail gauge linking Perth with eastern Australia.
 Since the 1950s the area has been dominated by heavy industry, including an oil refinery, steel-rolling mill with a blast furnace, alumina refinery, power station and a nickel refinery.
 Another development, also linked with rail standardisation, was in 1968 when the Kewdale Freight Terminal was developed adjacent to the Welshpool industrial area, replacing the former Perth railway yards.

 With significant population growth post-WWII, employment growth occurred not in manufacturing but in retail and wholesale trade, business services, health, education, community and personal services, and in public administration.
 Increasingly it was these services sectors, concentrated around the Perth metropolitan area, that provided jobs.

-Perth has also become a hub of technology-focused startups since the early 2000s that provide a pool of highly skilled jobs to the Perth community.
-Companies such as Canva, VGW, Appbot, Agworld and Healthengine all hail from Perth and have made headlines internationally.
-Organisations like StartupWA, Spacecubed and Perth Angels, and programs like Meshpoints, Curtin Accelerate and Plus Eight are all focused on creating a thriving startup culture in Perth and growing the next generation of Perth-based employers.
+Perth has also become a hub of technology-focused startups since the early 2000s that provide jobs to the Perth community.
+Companies such as Canva, VGW, Appbot, Agworld and Healthengine all hail from Perth and have made headlines globally.
+Organisations like StartupWA, Spacecubed and Perth Angels, and programs like Meshpoints, Curtin Accelerate and Plus Eight are all focused on creating a startup culture in Perth and growing the next generation of Perth-based employers.